 Another pressing concern that must be addressed is whether the company owns and controls its IP in a foreign jurisdiction.
 This issue becomes especially pertinent in international transactions where foreign entities may own similar intellectual property to that which US entities hold, creating an issue for buyers after closing when it becomes unclear what rights they can claim from the seller.

 Finally, it is essential to identify any licenses associated with intellectual property and guarantee that the target has permission to utilize it.
-These licenses may contain exclusivity or other limitations which could restrict its usage by the target.
+These licenses may contain exclusivity or other limitations which could restrict their usage by the target.

 As such, conducting IP due diligence that is tailored to a corporate transaction and the parties’ business goals is essential.
 To accomplish this effectively and efficiently, in-house counsel should be involved early on in the process to set guidelines that minimize waste and maximize efficiency.